 For one, Bezos has made clear that he will use $1 billion in Amazon stock each year to fund Blue Origin, his company that sends rockets into space and may eventually play a role in bringing people to Mars.

 It's an important point.
 Along with Elon Musk's SpaceX, Blue Origin is trying to revamp how people go to space, and how missions are launched to space.
 It also creates an entire industry for smaller businesses to capitalize on space travel.
 For every rocket, after all, there's need for fuel and other resources.
 The sheer amount of technology, data-safeguarding, security, and other services needed just to carry out Blue Origin's mission is critical.

 While we can't be sure whether Bezos has invested just $1 billion from the cash haul into Blue Origin or more, it tells everyone even on the fringe of space travel that he's still investing there -- and companies can capitalize.

 Aside from that, Bezos has historically used funds from his stock sales in pursuit of charitable activities.
 Through his Day One Fund, Bezos has used his vast wealth to combat homelessness and improve education in low-income communities.
-It's possible, though again, unconfirmed, that at least some of his newly acquired cash could be put towards the Day One Fund.
+It's possible, though again unconfirmed, that at least some of his newly acquired cash could be put toward the Day One Fund.

 Beyond that, it's hard to say what Bezos might ultimately do with his new cash.
 Sure, he paid some taxes, but there may be more cash left over.
 It should be interesting to keep an eye on this and see if Bezos has some plans for it that go above and beyond his existing investments -- and could ultimately become new opportunities for other business leaders.